Sandbach School: House System

+House colours

+Other aspects of provision

+Sandbach School Adult Education Department is the largest provider of adult education courses in South Cheshire, offering up to 100 courses on Tuesday, Wednesday and Thursday evenings.
 The school has a wide range of extra-curricular activities including international mentors, reading club, war games club, languages club, many musical ensembles, drama/theatre, Duke of Edinburgh, rock climbing and many sports clubs.

 There is also a Combined Cadet Force (CCF) contingent based at the school, which offers the vocational qualification of BTEC First Diploma in Public Service, which is worth four GCSEs in conjunction with the school.
 The contingent is run by Lt Col R.J.
 Ayres, a former teacher at the school.

-Sports

 The school has a number of sports teams, including in rugby union, association football, field hockey, badminton, athletics, cricket, swimming, cross country, and golf.

 The school has had success playing football in the Cheshire Schools FA competitions.
 In 2017–2018, the school won the U14 Hefin Roberts Cup and the U18 Don Ormes Cup for Schools.
 Historical results include winning the U18 Don Ormes Cup in 2011–2012, the U13 Redrow Cheshire Cup in 2015–2016, and the U15 Emberton Cup in 2011–2012.
 In 2017, Sandbach School's U13 cricket team won the U13 Hill Hopkins Trophy of the Cheshire Schools Cricket Association, beating Birkenhead School.
 In 2015, the school won the U12 Campey Cup, beating King's School, Macclesfield.
 In 2011, the school won the U14 Lord's Taverners' Cricketer Cup, beating King's School, Chester.